 The most common cause of damage with any extension method is improper application, poor maintenance, or leaving extensions in too long.
 This is why choosing an experienced stylist who specializes in extensions is critical.
 At Menagerie Style House, our extension specialists are trained in proper application techniques and will assess your hair health before recommending K-tips.

-To protect your natural hair while wearing K-tips: keep up with regular maintenance appointments, follow proper care instructions, don't skip brushing, and give your hair occasional breaks between installations if your stylist recommends it.
+To protect your natural hair while wearing K-tips: keep up with regular maintenance reservations, follow proper care instructions, don’t skip brushing, and give your hair occasional breaks between installations if your stylist recommends it.

 Can You Color or Bleach K-Tip Extensions?